 Janie Bowthorpe’s 14 Point Summary about Mold Illness

-1) Mold illness is CIRS (Chronic Inflammatory Response Syndrome) i.e systemic inflammation that doesn’t go away.
+1) Mold illness is CIRS (Chronic Inflammatory Response Syndrome) i.e systemic inflammation that doesn’t go away due to your immune system in a continual drive to fight it.
 They are one and the same for a lot of people (even if a small % with mold illness may not have CIRS).
 More about CIRS here: http://www.survivingmold.com/docs/Berndtson_essay_2_CIRS.pdf

-2) Mold illness/CIRS can be caused by the HLA-DR gene mutation when one is exposed to mold or mold spores, i.e. your body is unable to make the needed antibodies to deactivate/remove mold.
+2) The severity of a mold illness/CIRS can be caused by the HLA-DR gene mutation when one is exposed to mold or mold spores, i.e. your body is unable to make the needed antibodies to deactivate/remove mold.
 25% of people have this problem.
+I do.
+But my mold inhalation was so bad that I would have gotten that sick anyway.

-4) Along with the “I’m stayin’ here” mold, chronic inflammation causes all sorts of problems in the body, including fatigue.
-More seriously down the line, chronic inflammation can possibly lead to alzheimer’s, cancer, digestive issues, depression, pain, thyroid problems, cancer and more.
-The symptoms of Mold Illness/CIRS can be similar to other conditions, thus misdiagnoses like Chronic Fatigue Syndrome or ME.
+4) Along with the “I’m stayin’ here” mold, chronic inflammation causes all sorts of problems in the body, including high Reverse T3 (RT3) and fatigue.
+It can also damage one’s thyroid gland.
+More seriously down the line, chronic inflammation can possibly lead to alzheimer’s, cancer, digestive issues, depression, pain, more thyroid problems, cancer and more.
+The symptoms of Mold Illness/CIRS can be similar to other conditions, thus misdiagnoses like Chronic Fatigue Syndrome/ME.

-5) Tests which are important for diagnosis and baseline (in no particular order):
+5) Tests which may be important for diagnosis and baseline (in no particular order) for those who have been exposed to mold:

 - MSH (below 35, inflammation goes up)